Skip to main content

 Current Status: Adopted

-Law No. 8/2012 outlines some general entry and educational requirements and states that the Ordem dos Contabilistas e Auditores de Moçambique (OCAM) may set more specific initial and continuing professional development (IPD and CPD respectively) of professional accountants.
+Law No. 8/2012 outlines the general entry and educational requirements for professional accountants in Mozambique and authorizes the Ordem dos Contabilistas e Auditores de Moçambique (OCAM) to establish more specific initial professional development and continuing professional development requirements for its members.

-OCAM’s Admission and Qualification Committee and Examination Jury define the content of textbooks and tuition for examination.
-In partnership with the Ordem dos Contabilistas Certificados (OCC—Portugal) and Ordem dos Revisores Oficiais de Contas (OROC—Portugal), OCAM’s Colleges utilize the examination material from the respective institutes, which aligns with 2019 IES 2, 3, 4, and 6.
+OCAM’s Admission and Qualification Committee and Examination Jury are responsible for defining the content of professional education and examinations.
+In partnership with the Ordem dos Contabilistas Certificados and the Ordem dos Revisores Oficiais de Contas of Portugal, OCAM’s Colleges utilize examination materials from the respective institutes, which align with the 2019 International Education Standards 2, 3, 4, and 6.

-Chapter 20 of the OCAM’s Internal Code of Conduct establishes mandatory CPD for all certified accountants and auditors.
-All members are required to record 120 CPD hours every three years.
+Chapter 20 of OCAM’s Internal Code of Conduct establishes mandatory continuing professional development requirements for all certified accountants and certified auditors.
+All members are required to complete 120 hours of continuing professional development over a three-year period.
+OCAM states that it has adopted the requirements of the International Education Standards.

 Current Status: Adopted